awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 ## Chaining IAM roles in Amazon Redshift<a name="authorizing-redshift-service-chaining-roles"></a>

 When you attach a role to your cluster, your cluster can assume that role to access Amazon S3, Amazon Athena, AWS Glue, and AWS Lambda on your behalf\.
 If a role attached to your cluster doesn't have access to the necessary resources, you can chain another role, possibly belonging to another account\.
 Your cluster then temporarily assumes the chained role to access the data\.
 You can also grant cross\-account access by chaining roles\.
 Each role in the chain assumes the next role in the chain, until the cluster assumes the role at the end of chain\.
 The maximum number of IAM roles that you can associate is subject to a quota\.
-For more information, see the quota "Cluster IAM roles for Amazon Redshift to access other AWS services" in [Amazon Redshift quotas](amazon-redshift-limits.md#amazon-redshift-limits-quota)\.
+For more information, see the quota "Cluster IAM roles for Amazon Redshift to access other AWS services" in [Quotas for Amazon Redshift objects](amazon-redshift-limits.md#amazon-redshift-limits-quota)\.

 For example, suppose Company A wants to access data in an Amazon S3 bucket that belongs to Company B\.
 Company A creates an AWS service role for Amazon Redshift named `RoleA` and attaches it to their cluster\.
 Company B creates a role named `RoleB` that's authorized to access the data in the Company B bucket\.
 To access the data in the Company B bucket, Company A runs a COPY command using an `iam_role` parameter that chains `RoleA` and `RoleB`\.
 For the duration of the COPY operation, `RoleA` temporarily assumes `RoleB` to access the Amazon S3 bucket\.

 To chain roles, you establish a trust relationship between the roles\.
 A role that assumes another role \(for example, `RoleA`\) must have a permissions policy that allows it to assume the next chained role \(for example, `RoleB`\)\.
 In turn, the role that passes permissions \(`RoleB`\) must have a trust policy that allows it to pass its permissions to the previous chained role \(`RoleA`\)\.
 For more information, see [Using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) in the IAM User Guide\.

 The first role in the chain must be a role attached to the cluster\.
 The first role, and each subsequent role that assumes the next role in the chain, must have a policy that includes a specific statement\.
 This statement has the `Allow` effect on the `sts:AssumeRole `action and the Amazon Resource Name \(ARN\) of the next role in a `Resource` element\.
 In our example, `RoleA` has the following permission policy that allows it to assume `RoleB`, owned by AWS account `210987654321`\.

 ```
 {